pedro-prp/pedro-prp/README.md

 ### Hi, I'm Pedro 👋

 - 📚 Software Engineer Student at UnB
-- Currently working at Tradex
+- Currently working at Pecege
-- Member/Founder MadDevinc

 <!--
 **pedro-prp/pedro-prp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.